jum/caddy-docker-proxy-redis/README.md

 mounts of /var/www/html in both containers.
 Please note that on some nextcloud updates the whole directory structure of /var/www/html is updated and my require a restart of the caddy docker container after the nextcloud update to let caddy pick up the changed files.
+A similar restart of caddy might be required after updating the notify_push service.
 A typical symptom that this is necessary is missing toolbar icons in nextcloud.

 The docker compose file configures nextcloud to use redis storage for